Asymptotic expansions of the prime counting function: Introduction

-This paper concerns the asymptotic behavior of the function $\pi: \RR_{>0} \longrightarrow \RR$ that for any $x > 0$ counts the number of primes less than or equal to $x$: The function $\pi(x)$ is known as the {\it prime counting function}, and the related function $\PP: \RR_{> 0} \longrightarrow \RR$ defined by is called the {\it prime density function}.
+This paper concerns the asymptotic behavior of the function $\pi: \RR_{>0} \longrightarrow \RR$ that for any $x > 0$ counts the number of primes less than or equal to $x$: The function $\pi(x)$ is known as the {\bf prime counting function}.
+We call the related function $\PP: \RR_{> 0} \longrightarrow \RR$ defined by the {\bf prime density function}.
 The number $\PP(n)$ for any positive integer $n$ represents the probability that a randomly selected integer from $1$ to $n$ is prime.

-The celebrated {\it prime number theorem}, proved independently by de la Vall\'ee Poussin \cite{val1} and Hadamard \cite{had} in 1896, states that
+The celebrated {\bf prime number theorem}, proved independently by de la Vall\'ee Poussin \cite{val1} and Hadamard \cite{had} in 1896, states that

 where $\log x$ is the natural logarithm.
-The theorem can be expressed in the equivalent form which shows that the number $e$, like many other mathematical constants, encodes information about the distribution of the primes.
-Further well known examples of this phenomenon include the {\it Mertens' theorems}, proved by Mertens in 1874, over two decades before the first proofs of the prime number theorem.
-The third of Mertens' theorems states that
+The theorem can be expressed in the equivalent form which shows that the number $e$, like several other mathematical constants, encodes information about the distribution of the primes.

-where is the Euler-Mascheroni constant and $e^\gamma \approx 1.78107$.
-From this remarkable theorem it follows that the prime number theorem is equivalent to

 The prime number theorem was first conjectured by Gauss in 1792 or 1793, according to Gauss' own recollection in his famous letter to Encke in 1849 \cite{gau}.
 The first actual published statement of something close to the conjecture was made by Legendre in 1798, which he refined further in 1808.
-Following Gauss and Legendre, we let $A$ denote the unique function $\RR_{> 0} \longrightarrow \RR$ such that
+Following Legendre and Gauss, we let $A$ denote the unique function $[2,\infty) \longrightarrow \RR$ such that

-for all $x > 0$, so that for all $x > 0$.
-Legendre's 1808 conjecture was that the limit exists and is approximately equal to $1.08366$.
-The limit $L$ is now often referred to as {\it Legendre's constant}.
-In 1849 Chebyshev further refined Legendre's conjecture by proving that if Legendre's constant exists then it must equal $1$.

-A graph of the function $A(x)$ is provided in Figure \ref{graphAAA}.
-As can be seen in Figure \ref{graphB}, the function $A(x)$ is exhibited more suggestively on a lin-log scale as the function $A(e^x) = x-\frac{1}{\PP(e^x)}$.